How to Lower pH in your PoolBy Clark Rubber | 17th October, 2019

 Even if you find the right balance, this will be altered over time by the sun and rain, people using the pool, and dirt and debris entering.
 You should check your pool's chemical balance with a water testing kit once a week for occasional use pools, daily for frequent use pools or after a pool party, and apply the right type of chemicals to adjust the pH accordingly.

-How to lower pH in pool
+How to Lower pH Levels in a Pool

 A manual or electronic pool tester will check the pH, chlorine level and total alkalinity of your water so you can see how much acid or alkali is needed to balance it out.